chifarol/chatboxx/readme.md

   </a>
 </p>

-> Chatboxx is a chat app where users can create rooms, join rooms, send direct messages and recieve notifications all in real time
+> Chatboxx is a chat web app where users can create rooms, join rooms, send direct messages and recieve notifications all in real time

 ### 🏠 [Homepage](https://chatboxx.onrender.com/login)